ropensci-archive/monkeylearn/README.md

 Both functions of the package will conveniently look for your API key using `Sys.getenv("MONKEYLEARN_KEY")` so if your API key is an environment variable called "MONKEYLEARN\_KEY" you don't need to input it manually.

+You can see an example of the package in action in this blog post ["Analyzing \#first7jobs tweets with MonkeyLearn and R"](https://blog.monkeylearn.com/analyzing-first7jobs-tweets-monkeylearn-r/).

 Installation
 ============